Makem and Clancy: Recordings and appearances

 In February 1976, Tommy and Liam formally announced that they were joining forces and embarked on a tour of Canada.
 The following May, they began production on their television series in Calgary.
 Liam toured with the Clancy Brothers at least one last time in March 1976 before officially leaving the group and joining Tommy full-time.

 In the Fall of 1976, the television series premiered.
 During the run of their show, they invited Scottish folk singer Archie Fisher to appear as a guest performer on an episode.
 Fisher told Makem and Clancy he wanted to produce a record with them.
 Makem and Clancy agreed and, with Fisher, produced their debut self-titled album, Tommy Makem & Liam Clancy, released in December 1976 on their own record label, Blackbird Records.
 Three of their subsequent albums were released on their label.
 The self-titled album included all new songs they had not recorded before, including Makem's own compositions Windmills and Gordon Bok's Hills of Isle Au Haut.
 The last minute addition of the anti-war song, And the Band Played Waltzing Matilda, added to the album's success.
 The song quickly became Clancy's signature piece and reached the number one spot on the Irish music charts.

-With Maurice Cassidy as their international manager and Tommy's wife Mary Makem as their manager in the United States, the duo began touring full-time, performing at all the major venues and festivals in North America, Ireland, the UK, Australia, and occasionally in continental Europe, and appearing on all the major talk shows outside the U.S. as well as their own television specials.
+With Maurice Cassidy as their international manager and Tommy's wife Mary Makem as their manager in the United States, the duo began touring full-time, performing at all the major venues and festivals in North America, Ireland, the UK, Australia, and appearing on all the major talk shows outside the U.S. as well as their own television specials.
 Usually, they would tour the British Isles in January and February, and for six weeks in June, July and August; Australia in May; North America in March and in the Fall.

 Over the course of their thirteen-year career, they regularly toured with two backup musicians.
 In the 1970s and early 1980s, they were usually Archie Fisher, who produced their first three albums, on acoustic and bass guitar, and Allan Barty on fiddle and mandolin.
 Later on from approximately 1984 to the farewell tour in 1988, husband and wife duo Arty McGlynn on guitar and Nollaig Casey on fiddle replaced Barty and Fisher.
 Reportedly, Donal Lunny joined McGlynn and Casey for a time after he produced Makem and Clancy's final record in 1986.
 He played bouzouki.